Morwenn/poplar-heap/README.md

 Because of its specific structure, we can already intuitively note that the size of a poplar is always a power of two minus one.
 This property is extensively used in the algorithm.
-The following graph represents a poplar containing seven elements, and shows how it is mapped to an array:
+The following graph represents a poplar containing seven elements, and shows how they are mapped to the backing array:

 ![Poplar containing 7 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/poplar.png)